From BR Bullpen

 When he retired, he was fifth on the all-time home run list.
 He has the best strikeout to home run ratio of any player in history: he hit 361 home runs while striking out only 369 times, for a lifetime 1.02 ratio.
 When asked why he played so hard he said, "because there might be somebody out there who's never seen me play before."

 DiMaggio was in the news following the 1989 earthquake in the Bay Area.
 His home (where he lived with his sister) was in an area that suffered fires after the quake, and many residents were unable to return home at first due to concerns about whether the homes were habitable.
-In later life he moved to Florida.
+In later life he moved to Florida, where he died in 1999 at the age of 84.

 "He was a shy, meticulous man.
 He cooked for himself.
 He pumped his own gas, shined his own shoes." - attorney Morris Engelberg about DiMaggio in later life

 DiMaggio had a children's hospital named after him and was well known for his ads for Mr. Coffee.
-He was further idolized in the Simon and Garfunkel song Mrs. Robinson:
+He was further idolized in the Simon and Garfunkel song Mrs. Robinson, from the movie The Graduate (1968):

 Where have you gone, Joe DiMaggio?